huggingface/hub-docs/docs/hub/repositories-next-steps.md

 ### Duplicating without Git history

-In many scenarious, if you want your own copy of a particular codebase you might not be concerned about the previous Git history.
+In many scenarios, if you want your own copy of a particular codebase you might not be concerned about the previous Git history.
 In this case, you can quickly duplicate a repo with the handy [Repo Duplicator](https://huggingface.co/spaces/osanseviero/repo_duplicator)!
 You'll have to create a User Access Token, which you can read more about in the [security documentation](TODO).

 ### Duplicating with the Git history (Fork)